Multi-View Projection for Unsupervised Domain Adaptation in 3D Semantic Segmentation: Method

-In\cite{caunes_3d_2024}, the domain of the generated views must be as close as possible to the domain of the camera training images.
-The main extension we propose to the base method is to train the 2D model in-domain using 3D annotations.
-To this end, we generate a large-scale synthetic dataset of views of 3D scenes along with 2D segmentation masks.
-This is done by applying the same steps required to generate views for inference, i.e. generating virtual camera poses and rendering views, but using both the 3D scene and the 3D semantic segmentation mask as inputs.
-We can generate an arbitrary number of (image, label) pairs, e.g. as many as there are training iterations.
-Training on such a synthetic dataset can be seen as a kind of powerful data augmentation.
-The only limitation is that a limited number of annotated scenes will lead to samples with less diversity as the total number of training samples increases.
-We show samples of such a dataset in Figure \ref{img:dataset}.
+A major contribution to our work compared to existing multi-view projection methods is the training of 2D models in \textit{rendered view} domain.
+To that end, we generate large-scale synthetic datasets of 2D views of 3D scenes along with 2D segmentation masks, as shown in Fig.~\ref{fig:PC2D_generation}.
+We call these PC2D datasets.

+Virtual camera poses are sampled arbitrarily around the 3D scene, which are then used to render 2D views.
+This way, we can generate an arbitrary number of (image, label) pairs, yielding large-scale datasets.
+Training on such datasets can be seen as a powerful data augmentation technique.
+The main limitation to this is that a limited number of annotated scenes will yield samples with less diversity as the total number of training samples increases.

-The use of PC2D datasets allows to choose the domain of the training images, which allows full freedom over the view generation steps during both training and inference.
-The two following subsections describe how we optimize the camera pose generation and the modality choice to obtain the best performance.
+The use of PC2D datasets allows to train the models in a \textit{rendered view} source domain, very close to the target inference domain, yielding greater freedom over the view generation steps compared to existing methods.
+For example, generating bird's eye view depth maps is possible, while views in \cite{caunes_3d_2024}, are limited to `road user viewpoint' rendering of Lidar intensity.
+The two following subsections describe how we choose the virtual camera placement and the rendering modalities to obtain the best performance.